Glossary of comics terminology: Division of labour

-Sometimes all aspects of a comics production down to the editing, publishing and distribution are done by a single person; in such cases the term comic book creator (also comics creator or comics maker) is employed (occasionally the term "graphic novelist" is also employed, but ambiguity may arise because the same term is also used to refer to the person who only writes the script).
+Sometimes all aspects of a comics production down to the drawing, writing and editing are done by a single person; in such cases the term comic book creator (also comics writer/artist, comics creator or comics maker) is employed (occasionally the term graphic novelist is also employed).
 The sophisticated term graphic narrator (also graphic storyteller) is also found in the academic literature on art education.

 At the other extreme, the labour behind the comics creation is sometimes divided up into different specialties.

 Cartoonist

-A cartoonist (also comic strip creator) may refer to a person who does most or all of the art duties, and frequently, but not always, implies that the artist is also the writer.
+The cartoonist is the person who writes as well as does most or all of the art duties.
+A cartoonist may create cartoons (individual images) or comics (sequential images).

 Writer

 Also sometimes called scripter, plotter or author, the writer scripts the work—scripting may include plot, dialogue and action—in a way that the artist (or artists) can interpret the story into visuals for the reader.
 Writers can communicate their stories in varying amounts of detail to the artist(s) and in a number of ways, including verbally, by script or by thumbnail layout.